 When you’re naming domains, it should be planned as carefully as you would in naming your first child – of course I’m exaggerating – but it’s worth planning carefully.
-For those of you who fail to heed this advice, we’ll be writing a tutorial on how to rename a domain shortly. 🙂
+For those of you who fail to heed this advice, we’ve written a tutorial on how to rename a domain. 🙂

-Before we discuss current best practices, here are two popular practices that are no longer recommended:
+Before we discuss current best practices, there are a couple of popular practices that are no longer recommended.

 For the time being, until things change, as they inevitably do, here are two domain naming options for you.

 The first one is to use an inactive sub-domain of a domain that you use publicly.
 For instance:

 internal.company.com.
 Advantages to this most-preferred approach includes:

 - Only one domain name needs to be registered – even if you later decide to make part of your internal name publicly accessible